Hello, and welcome to the website for Julian Ik-Tsen Heng BSc(Hons) PhD DipCouns

 Why am I at this site?

-You may be here because of your interest in the activities of the ANS Developmental Neuroscience Forum (ADNF), a forum for developmental neuroscience researchers and fellow citizens to show and tell their work.
-If you have not heard of this initiative, we encourage you to register and participate in the conversation!
-This activity is an initiative of the Australasian Neuroscience Society (ANS), a peak body of Neuroscience in Australia and New Zealand since 1980.
+Alternatively, you may be here because of your interest in the ANS Developmental Neuroscience Forum (ADNF), a forum founded by Julian and his colleagues in 2020 for developmental neuroscience researchers and fellow life sciences citizens to show and tell their work.
+Julian has retired from ADNF duties and has handed over responsibilities to the Australasian Neuroscience Society (ANS), a peak body of Neuroscience in Australia and New Zealand since 1980.

-Julian runs The Heng Lab!
-We study brain growth and disease.
-The work carried out in my laboratory focuses on defining the genetic basis for mammalian brain development and homeostasis and has two main goals.
-The first goal is to apply this knowledge to develop improved methods to detect unique genetic features of functional consequence within our genomes that influence neural cell morphogenesis and brain assembly.
-The second goal is to utilise our findings to develop potential treatments that limit premature cell loss in the brain arising from injury or age-related neurodegeneration.
+Julian has dedicated his laboratory research career to decipher the genetic basis for mammalian brain development and homeostasis, with two main goals.
+The first goal has been to understand how the brain is put together, such that we may harness this knowledge to develop improved molecular diagnostics that can detect genetic traits that influence neural cell morphogenesis and human brain assembly.
+The second goal has been to develop treatments that limit premature cell loss in the brain arising from injury and age-related neurodegeneration.